-Portfolio origination services revenue represents the gain on sale recognized on the disposition of consumer loans originated by the Company's Triad Financial Services subsidiary.
+Loan origination revenues represent the gain on sale recognized on the disposition of consumer loans originated and closed by the Company and the net reserve fee earned for originating, underwriting and processing consumer loans that are closed by the Company's Partners.
 See policy on derecognition of financial assets for further information.